JAKAMI99/pwnamap/README.md

 ---

 ## Idea
-A selfhosted(!) map which shows all captured handshakes and highlights those which are successfully got cracked. (red/green POIs)
+A selfhosted(!) map which shows Network-APs, where your pwnagotchi captured a handshake for.

 ---
+## ToDo
+- [x] Automate CSV Export from onlinehashcrack.com
+- [x] Detect changes in CSV Export
+- [ ] Detect new entries instead of changes
+- [x] Wigle.net API : Get geolocations
+- [x] Generate a map and plot POIs
+- [ ] Make deployable
+- Manual alternative for retrieving
+    - [ ] Handshakes (BSSIDs) - pwnagotchi plugin(?)
+    - [ ] Geodata (own wardriving data)

+## Fix
+- [ ] Error when authentication didn't work on onlinehashcrack.com

-## Workflow getting data
+## Workflow getting bssid data
 There are two different ideas of data retrieval.

 ### Fully "automatic" but third-party-dependent way: